 You thrill me, LORD, with all you have done for me!
 I sing for joy because of what you have done.
 Psalm 92:4 NLT

 When we feel like grumbling about our Sabbath day, let’s remember this verse.
 We think the day of rest belongs to us, “It is my day to rest and do what I want.”
 No, it is the day we are called to slow down and remember what God has done.
-Sing for joy because of what He has done for you and for me!
+Sing for joy because of what He has done for you.

 O LORD, what great works you do!
 And how deep are your thoughts.
 Only a simpleton would not know, and only a fool would not understand this: though the wicked sprout like weeds and evildoers flourish, they will be destroyed forever.
 Psalm 92:5-7 NLT